onetapbeyond/gen_metrics/bench/README.md

 traced---pipeline [max_demand:    1]        0.0132 - 1.97x slower
 ```

 On our test hardware, the `untraced-pipeline` tests managed to push approximately 2.0 million messages through the GenServer pipeline within the 30 second test window.
 That's approximately 67k messages-per-second.
-The `traced-server [max_demand: 500]` test achieved slightly lower throughput numbers, reported as being `1.27x slower`.
+The `traced-server [max_demand: 500]` test achieved somewhat lower throughput numbers, reported as being `1.27x slower`.
 And the `traced-server [max_demand: 1]` test performed significantly slower, reported as `1.97x slower`.
 How can we explain these numbers?

 Again, the answer is revealed by the differences in the `rate-of-calls` within the pipeline and how those differences impact on GenMetrics runtime overhead, which in turn impacts on the `rate-of-throughput`.